tracysteinberg/e14_classnotes/week_04/day_1/sinatra_intro/sinatra_intro.md

 #app.rb

 get '/friends/:number' do
-  friends = ["Joey", "Phoebe", "Monica", "Chandler", "Rachel", "Ross"] index = params["number"].to_i - 1
+  friends = {
+    "1" => "Joey",
+    "2" => "Phoebe",
+    "3" => "Monica",
+    "4" => "Chandler",
+    "5" => "Rachel",
+    "6" => "Ross"
+  }
+  friends_key = params[:number]
-  return friends[index]
+  return friends[ friends_key ]
 end
 ```

-As you see we can use the number param to find an indexed item in an array.
+As you see we can use the number param as a key to find an value in the friends hash.
+Note what this demonstrates - that params values are strings.
 More often we will pass in an ID that relates to an item in a database.

 ## Beware of the type in params hash